 Al dente means "to the tooth" literally.
 Pasta cooked al dente is pasta that retains some bite, and it's slightly undercooked.
 Pasta al dente is better for taste, texture and it is also easier to digest.

-A vinaigrette is a dressing generally used for salads, and in this case, for our vegan pasta salad.
+A vinaigrette is a dressing generally used for salads, and gives the pasta salad a delicious finish.
 Vinaigrette is made by mixing an oil with something acidic such as vinegar or lemon juice.
 The mixture can be enhanced with salt, herbs and/or spices.

 In the refrigerator, in a covered dish, or in air tight containers.

 Yes.
 You can use any short-shaped pasta for this recipe.
-Fusilli, conchiglie, penne, elbows, will all work.
+Fusilli, conchiglie, penne, will all work.

-Yes, you can add any veggie you like.
-Just make sure you keep into account three things when you change the veggies: 1) colours - you want bright colours that go well together, 2) textures - you want a mix of crunchy, soft, and creamy, 3) flavours - you want sweet, acidic, and umami.
+Yes, but make sure you keep into account three things when you change the veggies: 1) colours - you want bright colours that go well together, 2) textures - you want a mix of crunchy, soft, and creamy, 3) flavours - you want sweet, acidic, and umami.